vitorm04/docs.pt-br/includes/core-changes/globalization/3.0/c-locale-maps-to-invariant-locale.md

 ### <a name="affected-apis"></a>APIs afetadas

-Todas as APIs de agrupamento e cultura são afetadas por essa alteração.
+Todas as APIs de colagem e cultura são afetadas por essa mudança.

 <!--